- Tips to answer “why are you leaving your current job?”

 You need to demonstrate that you’ve given your decision to change jobs a lot of thought and that you’re excited about this new position.

-It’s especially important to give a clear reason for leaving your job because prospective employers may contact your former employer to determine whether your reason for leaving is valid.
+It’s especially important to give a clear reason for leaving your job because prospective employers may contact your former employer to determine whether your reason for leaving is accurate.

 Tailor your answer to the job you’re interviewing for by specifically explaining what appeals to you about the opportunity over your current position.